controlplaneio-fluxcd/distribution/docs/distribution/index.md

 [Google BoringSSL](https://boringssl.googlesource.com/boringssl/) libraries,
 and the Go runtime restricts all TLS configuration to FIPS-approved settings by importing the `crypto/tls/fipsonly` package.

-The FIPS-compliant container images are available for `linux/amd64` and `linux/arm64` architectures.

 ### Mainline